altshift/notnot-website/privacy-policy.md

 permalink: privacy-policy.html
 ---

-# Privacy Policy of notnot-game.com
+# Privacy Policy of notnot-game.com, "Not Not - A Brain-Buster" and "Not Not 2 - A Brain Challenge" applications
 This Website collects some Personal Data from its Users.

 ## Owner and Data Controller
 Julien Cotret / Alternative Shift SAS
-1 Place Francis Ponge - 34000 MONTPELLIER - FRANCE
+71 place Vauban - 34000 MONTPELLIER - FRANCE
 **Owner contact email:** contact@notnot-game.com

 ## Types of Data collected